MicrosoftDocs/power-automate-docs/articles/process-mining-byo-azure-data-lake.md

 You can refresh a process from Azure Data Lake on a schedule, either through a full or incremental refresh.
 Though there are no retention policies, you can ingest data incrementally using one of the following methods:

 - Add incremental files to the selected folder.
-- Add more data to the selected file.
+- Append more data to the selected file.

+> [!IMPORTANT]
+> When adding incremental files to a selected folder or subfolder ensure to indicate increment order by naming files with dates such as YYYMMDD.csv or YYYYMMDDHHMMSS.csv

 To refresh a process: